vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 time.
 The 20 lb dumb bells are too heavy for me to safely do either exercise 1 or exercise 2.

-On the same day, I also experimented with the 12 lb kettlebells I had purchased on Sunday 2025-02-23.
+On the same day, I also experimented with the 12 lb kettlebell I had purchased on Sunday 2025-02-23.
 I did the hold that is done at the start of a goblet squat, familiarizing myself with the weight and how it feels.
 I didn't actually do the goblet squat itself.

-TODO update once I start actually doing goblet squats.
+I did the first set of goblet squats (5 in total) with the 12 lb kettlebell on Sunday 2025-03-02.
+The weight didn't feel too heavy, so at this point it's more of a movement and posture training.
+My plan is to, in a few months, once I am more confident of the movement, upgrade to a heavier kettlebell.